tenderlove/chicken-avcapture/README.markdown

-# AVCapture wraper for Chicken Scheme
+# AVCapture wrapper for Chicken Scheme

 This wraps AVCapture and exposes it to Chicken.